Unclesdad/Unclesdad.github.io/README.md

 By the way, the inference+bot can be run on a regular RPi5 CPU (which is kinda crazy).
 Make sure to get an active cooler though, whoo boy.

 ### [Mind-controlled drone](https://github.com/DoubleABattery08/EEG-EMG-Transceiver-Drone){:target="_blank"}
 An EEG-controlled drone I'm making with some friends.
-I helped set it up and gave my knowledge on Raspberry Pis, as well as contributing some ideas (like the cylindrical coordinates) and writing a bit to the repository myself.
+I helped set it up and gave my knowledge on Raspberry Pis, as well as contributing some ideas and writing a bit to the repository myself.
 It uses a Mindwave Mobile to "read your mind" which it connects to via bluetooth, and then connects to the drone via wifi.

 ### This isn't everything I've done!